Getting Started

 Author / Credentials

 Opener: Use a captivating opening to engage the reader.
 You could lay out a shocking visual or use a powerful story - there are many ways you can grab the reader’s attention.
 Establish the problem, and the ways in which it directly impacts the reader or their community.
-Lay out why this argument is timely and why people should care right now.
+Lay out why this argument is timely and why the person reading should care right now.

 Body: Over the next few paragraphs, present the problem and argue several supporting points.
 Use data and statistics to show your claims have merit, and cite powerful examples to bring your argument to life and evoke an emotional response from the reader.
 Then, provide some hope.
 Lay out your proposed solution and describe what the future could look like instead if we choose to combat the stated problem as a community.
 If there is a common counterargument, it may be useful to address and refute it here.
 You may also want to briefly describe who you are, what efforts you’re making, and why you’re in a position to share your opinion.

 Conclusion: Describe what steps can or are being taken to address your points, or perhaps how you or others have already started working towards a solution.
 Include a memorable detail or story to leave readers with.
 Echo your opening statement and summarize your argument.
-Conclude with a call to action, offering specific details on how readers can contribute to this change - and why they should as a part of this community.
+Conclude with a call to action, compelling readers to be a part of this change and providing details on how.

 Published Piece